 1/4 cup water (or more)

-- Once 7 minutes have passed, add the 1 tablespoon cold butter.
+Once 7 minutes have passed, add the 1 tablespoon cold butter.
 Mix it together by fluffing the rice until the butter melts completely.
-Then add the 1/4 cup + 2 tablespoons cold water and the allspice, continuing to fluff the rice with a fork for about 1 minute (but never make rice this way again!).
+Then add the 1/4 cup + 2 tablespoons cold water and the allspice, continuing to fluff the rice with a fork for about 1 minute.

 * You can skip the dry brine, but the meat will be less juicy, and the skin less crispy.
 Find a place in the refrigerator where it won't cross-contaminate other food.